First time buyer guide

 What Is Home Buyer’s Insurance?

-- The property is taken off the market.
+- The seller takes the property off the market

-- Your mortgage valuation is lower than the offer.
+- The mortgage lender’s valuation is lower than the accepted offer

 What Does Home Buyer’s Insurance Cover?